Peter Cushing: Star Wars

 The American filmmaker George Lucas approached Cushing with the hopes of casting him in his upcoming space fantasy film, Star Wars.
 Since the film's primary antagonist, Darth Vader, wore a mask throughout the entire film and his face was never visible, Lucas felt that a strong human villain character was necessary.
 This led him to write the character of Grand Moff Tarkin: a high-ranking Imperial governor and commander of the planet-destroying battle station the Death Star.
 Lucas felt a talented actor was needed to play the role and said Cushing was his first choice.
-However, Cushing has claimed that Lucas originally approached him to play the Jedi Master Obi-Wan Kenobi and only decided to cast him as Tarkin instead after the two met.
+However, Cushing claimed that Lucas originally approached him to play the Jedi Master Obi-Wan Kenobi and only decided to cast him as Tarkin instead after the two met.
 He said he would have preferred to play Kenobi rather than Tarkin but could not have done so because he was to be filming other roles when Star Wars was shooting, and Tarkin's scenes took less time to film than those of the larger Kenobi role.
 Although he was not a particular fan of science fiction, Cushing accepted the part because he believed his audience would love Star Wars and enjoy seeing him in the film.

 Cushing joined the cast in May 1976, and his scenes were filmed at Elstree Studios in Borehamwood.
 Along with Sir Alec Guinness, who was ultimately cast as Kenobi, he was among the best-known actors at the time to appear in Star Wars, as the rest of the cast were then relatively unknown.
 As a result, he was paid a larger daily salary than most of his fellow cast, earning £2,000 per day compared to weekly salaries of US$1,000 for Mark Hamill, $850 for Carrie Fisher, and $750 for Harrison Ford, who played the protagonists Luke Skywalker, Princess Leia and Han Solo.
 When Cushing smoked between shots, he wore a white glove so the make-up artists would not have to deal with nicotine stains on his fingers.
-Like Guinness, he had difficulty with some of the technical jargon in his dialogue and claimed he did not understand all of the words he was speaking.
-Nevertheless, he worked hard to master the lines so that they sounded natural and his character appeared intelligent and confident.
+Like Guinness, he had difficulty with some of the technical jargon in his dialogue and claimed he did not understand all of the words he was speaking, later joking that "Grand Moff" sounded like "something which infests a clothes closet".
+Nevertheless, he worked hard to master his lines so that they sounded natural and that Tarkin, whom he described as a "deeply cross and unpleasant gentleman", came across as an intelligent and confident character.